tanaykolekar/Virtual-Product-Placement-AI/README.md

 Run the installation dependencies.

-Set your target bounding box coordinates in the VFX Dashboard.
+Set your target bounding box coordinates in the VFX Dashboard (see the Helper Script below).

 Execute the pipeline to generate your HD composited video.

+🎯 Bounding Box Helper Script

+To easily find the BOX = (Left, Top, Right, Bottom) coordinates for where to place your object, use this quick Matplotlib helper script in a separate Colab cell before running the main pipeline.
+It generates a coordinate grid over your video's first frame.

+import cv2
+import matplotlib.pyplot as plt

+VIDEO_FILENAME = "Trial.mp4"
+cap = cv2.VideoCapture(VIDEO_FILENAME)
+ret, frame = cap.read()
+cap.release()

+if ret:
+    plt.figure(figsize=(14, 10))
+    plt.imshow(cv2.cvtColor(frame, cv2.COLOR_BGR2RGB))
+    plt.grid(color='white', linestyle='--', linewidth=0.7, alpha=0.7)
+    plt.title("Find your BOX coordinates using the axes below!", fontsize=16) plt.show()

 🧠 Future Roadmap